What to Expect From Denton Lacrosse (DL)

 Player slots on teams/divisions are subject to availability!

 Spring is the traditional season for lacrosse and is significantly more competitive at all levels than the fall season.
 DL believes its teams, at all levels - youth to high school - developmental to championship, should be competitive within their respective brackets against other teams throughout the region.
 In achieving this goal, the DL lacrosse program is dedicated to teaching, training and instructing youth boys, over age 6 and under age 18, in the skills and sportsmanship associated with the game of lacrosse.

 Players receive instruction and training from coaches and assistant coaches in the basic skills of lacrosse as well advanced skills that will enable the boys to play at various levels of competition throughout the Dallas/Fort Worth area.
 DL, through its carefully selected coaches, strives to develop in our players the ideals of good sportsmanship, honesty, respect, integrity and strong character.

-Denton Lacrosse is attempting to have the following youth boy’s teams for the Spring & Fall lacrosse seasons: Fall Season typically starts end of August with games beginning mid-September and ending first of November.
+Denton Lacrosse aims to have the following youth boy’s teams for the Spring & Fall lacrosse seasons: Fall Season typically starts end of August with games beginning mid-September and ending first of November.
 Spring Season typically starts end of January with games beginning mid-February and ending first of May.
 Games and Practices Dates are subject to change!